25 Scary Haunted Houses, Ghost Tours & Hayrides for Philly Teens and Tweens

 - Dare to enter the various horrifying attractions at Night of Terror, Creamy Acres Farm in Mullica Hill, NJ.
 Slaughter Cave Haunted House is one of the six terrifying attractions.

 - Drive a bit north to visit Reaper's Revenge which includes 4 unbelievably scary attractions such as a dark walk through the forest and a haunted maze.

 Note: A previous version of this article included LuLu House of Horrors in Plymouth Meeting, which is no longer open.

 See Mommy Poppins Philadelphia's Halloween Guide for more fun events that the whole family can enjoy this fall season.
-Also, consider the haunts at a local theme park, a great way for the entire family to enjoy Halloween-themed attractions.

 Photo courtesy of Spirits of '76 Ghost Tour